jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ## Results (What we want to see...)

-- High enough prediction or detection accuracy.
+- High enough prediction or detection accuracy.  <br><br>

-- Extremely high computational efficiency compared to old methods.
+- Extremely high computational efficiency compared to old methods.  <br><br>

-- A GNN based model having significantly fewer nodes (trainable parameters) than other deep learning models.
+- A GNN based model having significantly fewer nodes (trainable parameters) than other deep learning models.  <br><br>

 <br>